maxencedraguet/Quark_Gluon_ML_Tagging/README.md

         * Branching and momenta <i>phi</i> scaling: this one is an exception.
 The range is indeed restricted to [0, 2 X pi] and every value is (roughly) equiprobable.
 This is therefore linearly scaled to [0, 1] by diving the variable by 2 X pi.

         * Momenta <i>energy</i> scaling: there is no natural upper limit since I did not restrain my data in energy.
-So theoretically it is [0, infinity[ but in practise observing the distribution of constituent energy, it is very unlikely to have something above 700 GeV (first plot below).
+So theoretically it is [0, infinity[ but in practise, observing the distribution of constituent energy, it is very unlikely to have something above 700 GeV (first plot below).
 I therefore used the set [0, 700] GeV.
 Alpha was chosen to have more weight at the low values of 0 to 200 (most of the data had such values).
 First is the <b>constituent</b> energy distribution (dijet left, ttbar right) and second is the scaling function:
         <p float="center">
         <img src="Readme_Result/Scaling/constituentE_log_dijet.png" width="350" />
         <img src="Readme_Result/Scaling/constituentE_log_ttbar.png" width="350" />